daniel-furman/daniel-furman-old/about.md

 ---

-A challenge-driven learner passionate about data science, software development, and computer vision studying Information Management and Systems at UC Berkeley ('23).
+A challenge-driven learner passionate about Data Science, Software Development, and Computer Vision studying Information Management and Systems at UC Berkeley (MS '23).

-I studied environmental science and mathematics at the University of Pennsylvania (May '20) earning honors and research distinctions as well as graduating Magna Cum Laude.
+I studied Environmental Science and Mathematics at the University of Pennsylvania (May '20) earning honors and research distinctions as well as graduating Magna Cum Laude.

 Ethos: “More data beats better models, better data beats more data, and eighty percent of the outcomes result from twenty percent of the inputs.”